-At United Teaching we strongly encourage trainees to apply for scholarships which are awarded by the Institute of Mathematics and its Applications, the Institute of Physics, The Chartered Institute for IT and the RCS.
+At United Teaching we strongly encourage trainees to apply for scholarships which are awarded by the Institute of Mathematics and its Applications, the Institute of Physics, The Chartered Institute for IT, the British Council (for modern foreign languages), and the Royal Society of Chemistry.
 A limited number of scholarships to the value of £30,000 are available to trainees with a 2:1 or first class honours degree, who are training in maths, physics, computing or chemistry subjects with United Teaching.

 If you want to apply for a scholarship, please contact the relevant body directly for more information.
 Each application is a competitive process but please contact us if you need any help.
 You will only be eligible for a scholarship if you are undertaking training on the bursary route, but trainees awarded a scholarship cannot receive a bursary.
 However, trainees who are not awarded a scholarship will continue to be eligible for a standard student loan.

 *You could receive £30k or £32k in total - £20k as a tax-free bursary or £22k scholarship with additional payments of £10k after tax once in teaching.
 You'll need to have completed a non-salaried teacher training course and received a bursary or scholarship in the academic year 2018/19.
 You’ll receive two additional early-career payments of £5k each in your third and fifth year of teaching - enhancements to these payments are available if you teach in specified areas in England.
 You must have taught in a state-funded school in England since completing your teacher training course.